Martin Williams - Co-Director of the NIHR RDS East Midlands (Leicestershire, Northamptonshire and Rutland)

 In her own time she has been an active fundraiser for the Anthony Nolan Bone Marrow Trust and organised several local clinics to recruit potential donors including one at the University of Nottingham.
 She is a keen supporter of Guide Dogs for the Blind, Cancer Research and used her skills to design the Teen Newsletter for the Ear Foundation (a National organisation for young deaf children who have undergone Cochlear Implants).; She has also been chairperson her local residents association.
 Elaine is a keen member of many local choirs which fundraise for local and national causes.

-Louise is responsible for the design, maintenance and development of the RDSEM website, data collection systems and marketing of RDSEM services.
+Louise has an MSc in Marketing Management with specialism in digital and social media channels.
+In addition to leading the marketing of RDSEM services she is also responsible for the design, maintenance and development of the RDSEM website and data collection systems.
+Louise advises researchers on their project dissemination plans and teams wanting to use social media to engage with their public involvement groups.
 She is a member of the national RDS comms community which is responsible for identifying communication and marketing requirements on a national level.
-Please contact Louise if you have problems with any of the links on the website or questions, comments and suggestions about the content.
 Follow Louise on Twitter for RDS EM updates @.

 Karen Taylor - Administrator